deltanedas/entity-lib/README.md

 # Entity Lib

-Adds a global field `entityLib`.
+Adds a field `this.global.entityLib`.

-You can extend classes `entityLib.Mech` or `entityLib.Unit`.
+You can extend custom mechs/units with certain attributes such as:
+* Limiting rotation speed
+* Multiple unique weapons
+* more

-By default, it functions like a vanilla one.
+By default, they function like vanilla ones.

 # How to use